slashexx/cipherly/README.md

 - `-k, --key`: The key for the cipher
   - For Caesar: A number (shift amount)
   - For Vigenère: A word or phrase
-  - For Playfair: A word or phrase (coming soon)
+  - For Playfair: A word or phrase
-  - For Hill: A matrix key (coming soon)
+  - For Hill: Space-separated numbers for the matrix (e.g., "9 4 5 7" for a 2x2 matrix)

 ## Examples